shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 `dice_coefficient(y_true, y_pred, smooth = 0.)` computes the dice similarity coefficient for a prediction.

 ## How to Run the File
-In order to train this model as I have, follow the next steps:
+In order to train this model as I have, you will need to follow the steps below.
+Once you have downloaded `solution.py` and `driver_script.py`:
+* Firstly, you will want to check that you have all the dependencies listed previously in the environment you wish to work in.
+This primarily includes `tensorflow` and `matplotlib`.
-* You will firstly need to download the ISIC data locally.
+* Next, you will need to download the ISIC data locally.
+You can download the dataset from the following website https://www.isic-archive.com/#!/topWithHeader/wideContentTop/main.
+Make sure that you have two folders, one for the images and one for the masks.
+Once the images are downloaded, you will want to record their paths.
 * Then, you will need to edit `driver_script.py` so that the images and masks are imported correctly.
-* Then, you will need to make sure that all the dependencies listed previously are present in the environment.
+The logic for this is completely contained with the `import_ISIC_data` function.
+You will simply need to change the path where the images are imported from.
+Also make sure that the datasets are created properly.
-* Then, you will need to simply run `driver_script.py`, and do not require any commandline arguments.
+* Then, you will need to simply run `driver_script.py`.
+You do not need to provide any commandline arguments.

+If your environment is setup and the paths you have provided for the images are correct, then your model should start training at this point.
+Before spending time training your model, it is important to check that your datasets are working as expected by displaying some images.
+You may also wish to play around with some variables, such as the number of epochs and the batch sizes depending on your time limit and computational power.

 ## Results
-Below is an outline of how I used the driver script to import the ISIC data, train the U-Net model, and segment the data using this model, alongside some results and images.
+Below is an outline of how I used the `driver_script.py` to import the ISIC data, train the U-Net model, and segment the data using this model, alongside some results and images.

 ### Checking the Images
-When we run the driver script, the first thing it does it output an example image and mask from the training dataset.
+When I ran the driver script, the first thing wanted to do was output some example images and masks from the training dataset to check that this process was working well.
 Below are a few of these example images.
 Note that I have converted the images into black and white, which makes segmenting the images far simpler.

 <p align="center">
   <img src="https://github.com/maxhornigold/PatternFlow/blob/topic-recognition/recognition/ISIC%20Data%20Set%20With%20UNet/Images/Example%20Images/Figure%202020-11-03%20162140%20(0).png">